Yandex Cloud

 • Optional data types

-2. Run a query to the database.
+2. Run a query against the database

 SELECT * FROM clickhouse_mdb_connection.my_table